Authentic Venice Evening Food Tour in Cannaregio

 No Italian foodie experience is complete without some gelato.
 On this guided tour of Venice, learn how to spot authentic gelato from the kind with additives in one of Venice's best "gelateria" (gelato shops).
 Ask your local guide what's in season and why gelato is different from American ice cream.

 You may feel like staying out in Venice exploring after the tour ends, or if you might need a rest after all the eating and drinking.
-If you're ready to head home, your guide will happily show you where to catch the nearest "vaporetto" (water taxi) so you can cruise back to your accommodations for an afternoon nap.
+If you're ready to head home, your guide will happily show you where to catch the nearest "vaporetto" (water taxi) so you can cruise back to your accommodations for the night.
 Either way, say goodbye to your fellow foodies and your guide knowing that you now have a deeper understanding of Venetian culture and food.

 Frequently Asked Questions